Titi Rajo Bintang: Awards and recognition

 Titi has won the first annual Extra Joss Awards in November 2000.
 Eight years later, she won two Indonesian Movie Awards for Best Actress: Her first was Best Newcomer for Mereka Bilang, Saya Monyet, while the second was for her role in Minggu Pagi di Victoria Park.
-Her role in Mereka Bilang, Saya Monyet! garnered her a Citra Award at the Indonesian Film Festival for Best Actress, while Titi and her husband won a Citra Award for Best Soundtrack for the 2009 film King.
+Her role in Mereka Bilang, Saya Monyet! garnered her a Citra Award at the Indonesian Film Festival for Best Actress, while Titi and her husband at the time, Sri Aksan Sjuman, won a Citra Award for Best Soundtrack for the 2009 film King.
 She has said that receiving awards is a bonus which drives her to work harder.

+Since her second marriage and birth of her second child, Titi seemed to have taken some time away from her career to focus on her family, despite this, during the 2021 Indonesian Film Festival, Titi was also nominated for Best Music Arranger through Rindu Purnama.
+Titi was also present at the Citra Awards Night of the 2023 Indonesian Film Festival at Ciputra Artpreneur, South Jakarta, where her presence was seen as support for her fellow film industry workers in addition to her participating in 2023 Indonesian Film Festival as a nominee reader for Best Music and Best Sound Designer.

 Personal life

-Titi was married to fellow musician Sri Aksan Sjuman (formerly of Dewa 19) on Sunday, August 15, 2004, at the Al Azhar Mosque, Kebayoran Baru, South Jakarta.
+Titi was married to fellow musician Sri Aksan Sjuman (formerly of Dewa 19) on Sunday, 15 August 2004, at the Al Azhar Mosque, Kebayoran Baru, South Jakarta.
 The application procession itself was held on New Year's Day 2004.
 She often collaborated with Aksan on writing film scores.
-The couple welcomed their daughter Miyake Shakuntala Sjuman, more known as Miyake Keinaka.
+The couple welcomed their daughter Miyake Shakuntala Sjuman, better known as Miyake Keinaka.
 Their marriage lasted for 9 years, but in the end, Titi filed for divorce from Aksan on 14 February 2013 and became officially divorced by 7 March 2013.

 On 2016, Titi remarried to businessman Adrianto Djokosoetono, the only son of Purnomo Prawiro, and grandson of Mutiara Siti Fatimah, founder of the Indonesian taxi company, Blue Bird Group.
 Adrianto is the third generation of the Blue Bird Group, alongside his siblings and cousins.
 By 2020, Titi and Adrianto welcomed their son Bhaskara Deva Purnomo Djokosoertono.

-Titi is the youngest sister of businesswoman and political activist Popi Mailani, and ex-Model and Actress Suci Indah Sari (daughter-in-law to Indonesian Diplomat Nana Sutresna Sastradidjaja).
-She is also the sister-in-law to Dr. Noni Sri Ayati Purnomo, a well-known philanthropist, President Director and CEO of Blue Bird Group Holding, and one of one of South-East Asia's most influential business leader.
+Titi is the youngest sister of businesswoman and political activist Popi Mailani, and former Actress, Model, and Singer Suci Indah Sari (daughter-in-law to Indonesian Diplomat, Ambassador Nana Sutresna Sastradidjaja).
+She is also the sister-in-law to Dr. Noni Sri Ayati Purnomo, a well-known philanthropist, President Director and CEO of Blue Bird Group Holding, and one of South-East Asia's most influential business leaders.
 Titi is also related to Indonesian celebrity Nikita Willy who is married to Indra Priawan Djokosoetono, her husband Adrianto's cousin.